bwplotka/my/web/content/posts/golang-memory-monitoring.md

      pages, but the freeing could be delayed until memory pressure occurs.  (...)

 In the essence Golang 1.11 was based mostly on `MADV_DONTNEED` whereas Golang 1.12 if possible uses `MADV_FREE`.

-If you are new to the memory management and you would love to know the details I would recommend reading blog of my friend [@povilasv: "Go memory management"](https://povilasv.me/go-memory-management/)
+As you can read in descriptions, the latter tells kernel to not free resources associated with given range until memory pressure occurs (other process or kernel itself has not enough memory in unused pool)

+### Golang runtime is reluctant to give memory pages back, so how can I monitor actual usage?

+Effect:  TBD

 ### Conclusions

+* If you depend on `container_memory_usage_bytes` switch to `container_memory_working_set_bytes` metric to closest possible experience.
+It's not perfect though.
-* Use `go_memstats_alloc_bytes` metric if possible it the most accurate from application perspective.
+* Use `go_memstats_alloc_bytes` and others to see actual allocations.
+Useful when profiling and optimizing your application memory.
+This helps to filter out the memory that is "cached".
+And it's the most accurate from application perspective.
 * Do not afraid to update Golang runtime version in your application.
 But when you do:
   * Read the changelog
   * Change JUST the version (: Change single thing at the time to ensure that if there is something suspicious, you can immediately narrow to Golang runtime upgrade.

+If you are new to the memory management and you would love to know even more details I would recommend reading blog of my friend [@povilasv: "Go memory management"](https://povilasv.me/go-memory-management/)